Equity, Diversity & Inclusion Enhancement Fund

 The University of Guelph affirms its commitment to an inclusive campus that respects the diversity and inimitable valued character of every member within our university community.
 Fostering a culture of equity and inclusion begins with acknowledging and celebrating the diversity among us and recognizing that, due to systemic factors, some members of our community experience barriers to education, employment, and full participation in University life.

 This fund provides opportunities for members of our community to submit proposals that aim to enhance inclusion and equity on campus.
-Proposals can include but are not limited to creative activities, educational projects, speaker/lecture series, research activities, curriculum initiatives or space design changes to better support members of our community who traditionally have been marginalized.
+Proposals can include but are not limited to creative activities, educational projects, speaker/lecture series, special events, curriculum initiatives or to better support members of our community who traditionally have been marginalized.

 Up to $200,000 is provided annually to this initiative.
 Normally funds will be spent within the academic year a project is approved.
 However, multiple-year projects will be considered.